bbmedia/oekoboiler-api/README.md

 # oekoboiler-api

-oekoboiler-api is a Python library for the read out properties like current temperature from your .
+oekoboiler-api is a Python library to read out properties like current temperature from your Oekoboiler water heater.

+Use at your own risk!
+You can damage your boiler by setting wrong parameters!

+Home Assistant integration based on this library is coming soon.

+## Disclaimer
+- Use at your own risk!
+You can damage your boiler by setting wrong parameters!
+- This project is fully private and not affiliated with Oekoboiler or Ayla.

 ## Installation